Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Introduction

 \subsection{Background}

 Understanding causal relationships is key to comprehending basic mechanisms in various scientific fields.
 The statistical causal inference framework, which is widely applied in areas such as medical science, economics, and environmental science, aids this understanding.
 However, traditional statistical causal inference methods generally rely on the assumed causal graph for determining the existence and strength of causal impacts.
-To overcome this challenge, data-driven algorithmic methods have been developed as statistical causal discovery (SCD) methods, both in non-parametric~\citep{Spirtes2000,Maxwell2002, Silander2006,Yuan2013,Biwei2018,Feng2020} and semi-parametric~\citep{Shimizu2006,Hoyer2008,Shimizu2011,Rolland2022, Tu2022} approaches.
+To overcome this challenge, data-driven algorithmic methods have been developed as statistical causal discovery (SCD) methods~\citep{Spirtes2000,Maxwell2002, Silander2006,Shimizu2006,Hoyer2008,Shimizu2011,Yuan2013,Biwei2018,Feng2020, Rolland2022, Tu2022}.
 In addition, benchmark datasets have been published for the evaluation of SCD methods~\citep{Mooij2016, Kading2023}.

 Despite advancements in SCD algorithms, data-driven acquisition of causal graphs without domain knowledge can be inaccurate.
 This is generally attributed to a mismatch between assumptions in SCD and real-world phenomena~\citep{Reisach2021}.
-Moreover, obtaining experimental and systematic datasets sufficient for causal inference is difficult, whereas observational datasets, which are prone to selection bias and measurement errors, are more readily accessible~\citep{Abdullahi2020}.
-Consequently, for more persuasive and reliable validation of causal models, the augmentation with domain knowledge plays a critical role~\citep{Rohrer2017}.
+Moreover, obtaining sufficient experimental and systematic datasets for causal inference is difficult, whereas observational datasets, which are prone to selection bias and measurement errors, are more readily accessible~\citep{Abdullahi2020}.
+Consequently, to obtain more persuasive and reasonable causal models supported by sufficient knowledge of domain experts, the augmentation with domain knowledge plays a critical role~\citep{Rohrer2017}.

 In addition, with respect to efficiency and precision in the SCD, the importance of incorporating constraints on trivial causal relationships into the SCD algorithms has been highlighted~\citep{Inazumi2010,chowdhury2023}.
 Causal learning software packages have been augmented with prior knowledge, as demonstrated in ``causal-learn'' \footnote{ \url{https://github.com/py-why/causal-learn}}, and ``LiNGAM'' \footnote{ \url{https://github.com/cdt15/lingam}} ~\citep{Zheng2023causallearn,Ikeuchi2023}.